matomesc/gossip/README.md

 Suppose you wanted to monitor the temperature of a bunch of remote gauges so things don't blow up.

-A typical Gossip setup for this would be to run a `Node` on the monitor server and a `Node` on the gauges server.
+A typical setup for this would be to run a monitor `Node` and a gauge `Node`.

 This would look like: